noobyalan/ReviewInsightAI/README.md

-# ReviewInsightAI
+# T5TransformerReviewAI

 ## 📌 Project Overview

-ReviewInsightAI is an advanced NLP solution that harnesses the power of transformer models to automatically distill thousands of e-commerce product reviews into actionable insights.
+This is an advanced NLP solution that harnesses the power of transformer models to automatically distill thousands of e-commerce product reviews into actionable insights.
 In today's digital marketplace, consumers are overwhelmed by information overload when shopping online.
 This intelligent system cuts through the noise by leveraging state-of-the-art transformer architectures to extract key sentiments, highlight product strengths and weaknesses, and deliver concise summaries that empower smarter purchasing decisions.

 ## 🔧 Technical Architecture